P.L. Light Systems Expert Articles: Things You May Not Have Considered when Selecting an LED Lighting System

 • Heat damage to insulation and other electrical field wiring components

-Increases in the overall electrical costs because the lower power factor requires a higher current to supply the loads.
-For example, the Wega, with a power draw of 769.9W and a Pf of 0.935 would be using 6.5% more electricity to deliver the 769.9W needed to run the luminaire or, put another way, of the 769.9 watts rated requirement, the Wega is losing 6.5% off the electricity being consumed and paid for, equating to 769.9 x 6.5% = 50.04W of energy waste per luminaire By comparison, the TriPlane HO has a Pf of 0.983 (RWMB) / 0.987 (Daylight), resulting in a discrepancy of only 1.7% or 1.3% (depending on the spectrum).
-With the sky-high cost of electricity today, an incremental electricity consumption of 6.5% (multiplied by “x” number of luminaires) to compensate for the wasted power, will really add up.
+For example, the Wega, with a power draw of 769.9W and a Pf of 0.935 would be using 6.5% more electricity to deliver the 769.9W needed to run the luminaire.
+Put another way, of the 769.9 watts rated requirement, the Wega loses 6.5% of the electricity consumed and paid for, equating to 769.9 x 6.5% = 50.04W of energy waste per light.
+By comparison, the TriPlane HO has a Pf of 0.983 (RWMB) / 0.987 (Daylight), resulting in a discrepancy of only 1.7% or 1.3% (depending on the spectrum).
+With the sky-high cost of electricity today, an incremental electricity consumption of 6.5% (multiplied by “x” number of lamps) to compensate for the wasted power will really add up.

 Power factor demo graphic.